allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

 ## 3.1.
 What is data structure
 1. Data structure is a collection of values.
 2. Each data structure is specialized for its own thing and is a type of container in different form.
-3. For example, in daily life, we can use different containers for various purpose, such as waredrob, backpacks, folders, and cabinets which can be very different.
+3. For example, in daily life, we can use different containers for various purpose, such as wardrobe, backpacks, folders, and cabinets which can be very different.
 4. There are many types of data structures in each category.
 However, there are only few which are frequently used.
 The others are very specific for certain scenarios.

 ## 3.2.
 How computers store data
 1. Computers use mainly 3 parts, CPU, RAM, and Storage to work.
-2. When use code to declare a variable, CPU will make a calculation and store in the RAM and pass and store in the "storage" if it's required for permenant usage.
+2. When use code to declare a variable, CPU will make a calculation and store in the RAM and pass and store in the "storage" if it's required for permanent usage.
 3. In the RAM, we have multiple "addresses" to store the data.
 4. CPU also has a small memory as "cache" to store most recent data to boost the overall performance.
 5. If the data is stored near in the Ram, the faster the computer can manipulate and work on the data.
 6. Computers store types of data differently on the RAM.

 ## 3.3.
 Data structures in different languages
 1. Each programming language has its own specific data types (primitive types).
-In most of the cases, the default prmitive types of a programming language have covered most of the use case.
+In most of the cases, the default primitive types of a programming language have covered most of the use case.

 ## 3.4.
 Operations on data structure
 1. Insertion - add data to memory